TroyeKizzz/todo-app/README.md

 [+ [0.1.0] +]
  - Frontend is initialized and is running on localhost:3000
  - Backend is initialized and is running on localhost:5000

+[- [0.2.0] -]
+ - Frontend is running in Docker and is accessible on localhost:3000
+ - Backend is running in Docker and is accessible on localhost:5000